jsalvata/mv3-spike-iframe/README.md

 > npm start

+You also need to run the build at least one time:

+> npm run build

 Then, you can "Load unpacked" the root folder as a Chrome Extension.

 To test the MV2, rename the `manifest-v2.json` to `manifest.json`.